A Separate Peace: Athletics and blitzball

 Athletics comprise a key part of Finny's personality.
 He views them as an expression of achievement and believes there are no winners or losers.
 That is epitomized by Finny's breaking of the school swimming record, which he does not feel the need to publicise, and Blitzball, a game that Finny spontaneously invents that has no winners or losers, which Finny excels at as it requires pure athleticism rather than focusing on defeat of opponents.

 Summer and Winter Sessions

 The Summer Session at Devon School is defined by freedom, lack of rules and little academic study.
 This symbolises innocence and youth, which is "lost" when Finny falls from the tree, giving lead to the Winter Session.
 The Winter Session is defined as the polar opposite of the Summer Session: tight rules, rigorous study, little freedom and a cold and unforgiving atmosphere.
-The Sessions represent the shift from carefree youth to adulthood and maturity, which occurs throughout the novel.
+The Sessions represent the shift from carefree youth to adulthood and maturity, a theme that occurs throughout the novel.